Blair1233/Class24/1-Lesson-Plans/10-Cryptography/2/LessonPlan.md

   2147a20472c421f2b9af8250d742bbd1 *Investigation_1116
   ```

-- Copy the hash file to the `current` folder:
+- Move the hash file to the `current` folder:

    - `mv hashes ../current/`